Learn how to create a charming acorns-themed DIY fall wooden tray for serving nuts! Makes a perfect fall centerpiece that’s handy too!

 I sure could use a fall pillow that looks like this… perhaps that will be on my fall decorating list next!

 Oops… nearly forgot my beloved coffee.
-You can bet this is how I’ll likely use this Acorns DIY wood tray the very most!
+You can bet this is how I’ll likely use this Acorns DIY wooden tray the very most!
+And I may even share it with guests…

 Find the Acorns stencil HERE